Get a Print Quote in Seconds - Not Weeks

 Cache data to memory rather than calling the database to get a current price.

-We needed to be mindful of cloud budget usage (it was a startup with limited budget).
+We needed to be mindful of cloud budget usage (it was a startup with a limited budget).

 We needed to support limitless scaling (unlimited suppliers and buyers and unlimited transactions at any moment).